 Good morning my Minette

 Let us delve today into the safety of our children on the street.
+Teach them the road signs and what it means is the first step.
+Point out the dangers.
 Being streetwise have different angles, but basically, it means to always be prepared.
+With all the kidnapping of children around the world, one can never be too safe.

 Streetwise is the slang word for Situational Intelligence.
 Teach your child how to be prepared in any situation.
-Being streetwise is to teach him or her the ability to gather information about their surroundings in a certain situation and make fast clear decisions for safety.
+Being streetwise is to teach them the ability to gather information about their surroundings in a certain situation and make fast clear decisions for safety.

 Situational Intelligence is the capacity to evaluate a situation and then respond efficiently.